desertwitch/treeball/README.md

 | 5M        | 55.44 s / 39.7 MB / 157%   | 25.76 s / 82.9 MB / 230% | 26.90 s / 41.1 MB / 146% | 24 MB         |

 > CPU usage above 100% indicates that the program is **multi-threaded** and effectively parallelized.
-> For example, 200% CPU usage on a system with 3 cores means the process is using **two full cores concurrently**.
+> 200% CPU usage on a system with 3 cores means the process is using **two full cores concurrently**.

 #### Benchmark Environment: